 My family loves trying new pasta recipes.
 Especially with seafood.
-Today, creamy salmon and dill angel hair pasta is on the menu.
-This recipe is easy enough to make on a weeknight, and impressive enough for a dinner party.
+Today, creamy salmon pasta is on the menu.
+This salmon pasta recipe is easy enough to make on a weeknight, and impressive enough for a dinner party.

-Creamy salmon and dill angel hair pasta is amazing, and perfect for Fall.
+Creamy salmon pasta is amazing, and perfect for Fall.

 If you can find fresh dill, by all means use it.
 I was in the produce section yesterday morning looking for fresh dill, somehow they were all out.
 Just by chance, I glanced over to where they have potted herbs.
 There, hiding among the basil, and chives was a lonely dill plant waiting for me.
 SCORE!

-Finally, if you want to spread the love, go ahead and share this post with your friends and family.
+Finally, if you want to spread the love, go ahead and share my salmon in cream sauce pasta post with your friends and family.
 Pin it, tweet it, or simply leave me a comment; I would really love to hear from you.

 Creamy Salmon and Dill Angel Hair Pasta